The OXO Cold Brew Coffee Maker Review

 Flip the switch, walk away.

 This brewer is great for people who don’t want to have to stow it away after each use, as it sits on a counter quite nicely.
 Plus, the taste is excellent.

-Cold brew is for those who are looking for a less acidic coffee, whether that’s hot or cold.
-If you make a cold brew concentrate, you can dilute it with boiling water for a smooth cup of hot coffee.
+Cold brew is great for those who are looking for a less acidic coffee, whether that’s hot or cold.
+If you make a cold brew concentrate, you can dilute it with hot water for a smooth cup of hot coffee.
 If you prefer cold coffee, you’ve got a refreshing, easy-to-drink cup that will provide you with a sufficient dose of caffeine.

 Chances are, you want something easy to use, quick to set up and clean.
 If it takes too long to set up or clean after, you might as well just forget it.
 Ain’t nobody got time for that.
 You can choose among this list of amazing coffee brewers instead.

 Brew capacity is an important factor as well.
 If you are putting in the effort to start it, you may as well make enough to last you a week, right?

 The Oxo Cold Brew Coffee Maker Review